-To participate in the program, you first must be a member of one of Great River Energy’s 28 member cooperatives.
+To participate in the program, you first must be a member of one of Great River Energy’s 28 member-owner cooperatives.
 For more information about signing up for Wellspring wind energy, contact your electric cooperative.
 Interested customers are asked to make a minimum one-year commitment to buy electricity from the Wellspring renewable wind energy program for a slight added cost.

 No. The electricity generated by the wind turbines is fed into the state’s electric system, called the grid.
 It is like pouring a pitcher of water into a pond.
 You can’t get the water from the pitcher back out of the pond.
 The same holds true for recapturing wind-generated electricity from the grid.
 It is there, available to use, but to deliver the exact electron generated by the wind turbine is not possible.
 The wind power that you purchase will replace electricity that would have been generated by conventional fossil fuels.

 Yes.
 Members are not able to distinguish whether the electrons flowing into their homes were generated by wind power or not.
 However, customers’ commitment to Wellspring wind energy helps to lessen our reliance on fossil fuels.
 Participation in the Wellspring wind energy program increases the percentage of renewable energy supplied to cooperative members over and above the state mandated renewable energy standard.

 No. A members’ power will continue as usual.

 Members can decide how much wind energy they want to buy (in 100-kilowatt hour blocks).
 Members can purchase an amount up to their normal monthly consumption.
 For example: if their normal usage is 800 kilowatt hours/month they can purchase up to eight blocks.

 Yes.
 Wind energy is slightly more expensive than conventional electrical energy generating options.
 The extra cost of wind power is passed on to the consumer.

 Wellspring members are billed on a monthly basis.